 As a consumer, this renders the plant useless, and is comparable to a woody pineapple, or a powdery stone fruit or apple.
 There’s little you can do with it, and it’s far from palatable.

-The presence of excessive sediment in the water can play big a part in impacting on the quality of the sea moss.
+The presence of excessive sediment in the water can play big a part in impacting on the quality of the seaweed.

-When you are shopping around, before you buy sea moss from a new supplier, see if there is a clear photograph of a new, or current, batch.
+When you are shopping around, before you buy any seaweed from a new supplier, see if there is a clear photograph of a new, or current, batch.
 Look out for high levels of impurities and debris.

 A thick or heavy layer of sediment could indicate that the seaweed may have been susceptible to exposure.
 A dirty looking specimen will have more than surface debris to contend with.